Signed in as:

 For short-answer questions, make note of the marks available as this will indicate how much information you need to provide.
 Ensure you answer these questions fully.

 Take your time and make use of the whole time available to you.
+To make best use of your time, progress through the exam paper answering easier questions first.
+Bookmark any more challenging question and return to them.

 Leave time to review your answers and only submit your answer paper once you have answered all questions.